rust-embedded/embedonomicon/src/concurrency.md

 {{#include ../ci/concurrency/examples/systick.rs}}```

-If you are not familiar with embedded / Cortex-M programs the most important thing to point note here is that the function marked with the `entry` attribute is the entry point of the user program.
+If you are not familiar with embedded / Cortex-M programs the most important thing to note here is that the function marked with the `entry` attribute is the entry point of the user program.
 When the device (re)boots (e.g. it's first powered) the "runtime" (the `cortex-m-rt` crate) initializes `static` variables (the content of RAM is random on power on) and then calls the user program entry point.
-As the user program is the only process running it is not allowed to end / exit; this is enforced in the signature of the `entry`
-function: `fn() -> !` -- a divergent function can't return.
+As the user program is the only process running it is not allowed to end / exit; this is enforced in the signature of the `entry` function: `fn() -> !` -- a divergent function can't return.

 You can run this example on an x86 machine using QEMU.
 Make sure you have `qemu-system-arm` installed and run the following command